lbm364dl/image-to-xlsx/README.md

   --unskew {0,1}        Try to detect and undo image rotation (0 for no, 1 for yes).
 Default 0 --nlp-postprocess {0,1}
                         Use non-free OpenAI to try to fix OCR misspellings (0 for no, 1 for yes).
+Default 0 --nlp-postprocess-prompt-file NLP_POSTPROCESS_PROMPT_FILE
+                        Use a custom prompt message for NLP postprocessing.
+Indicate the path of the text file with the prompt message.
+By default, a generic one for cleaning cell typos is used.
-Default 0 --text-language TEXT_LANGUAGE
+  --text-language TEXT_LANGUAGE
                         ISO2 language code for NLP postprocessing suggesting the language of the text for misspellings fixing.
 Default 'en'
   --show-detected-boxes {0,1}